Karenvn/merian-busco-painter/README.md

 - Chromosome lengths come from NCBI Datasets `sequence_reports`, using the main assembled-molecule accession and summing any unlocalized scaffolds assigned to that chromosome.
+- Without an NCBI accession, the fallback plot includes all BUSCO-bearing `query_chr` values from the BUSCO table, which is useful during curation.
 - The plotting script labels each scaffold/chromosome with Merian elements that meet the `--label-threshold`.
-- Large chromosome sets can be split across columns with `--panel-size`; each column gets its own x-axis range.
+- Large chromosome sets can be split across columns with `--panel-size`; panel widths shrink or expand to fit their local x-axis range while preserving a common Mb scale across the whole figure.
 - If Open Sans is available locally it will be used automatically; otherwise matplotlib's default sans-serif font is used.